Russell Cave National Monument: Geology

-A natural spring flows into the cave and travels underground for 1.5 miles (2.5 km) before joining Widow's Creek and, ultimately, the Tennessee River.
+A natural spring flows into the cave and travels underground for 1.5 mi (2.5 km) before joining Widow's Creek, and ultimately the Tennessee River.

 History

 Archaic period (before 1000 BCE)

 Pieces of the history of thousands of years of prehistoric humans have been revealed at this archeological site.
 Chipped flint points and charcoal from campfires provide evidence that occupation of Russell Cave began nearly 10,000 years ago by Native Americans in the southeastern Archaic period.
 The charcoal remains of the first fires in the cavern date to between 6550 and 6145 BCE, based on radiocarbon dating.
-As the people were hunter-gatherers, it is likely that they occupied the cave only during the autumn and winter seasons, when they needed more shelter.
+As the people were hunter-gatherers, they likely occupied the cave only during the autumn and winter seasons, when they needed more shelter.
 According to John Griffin, the issue of seasonality (during what season or seasons the cave was used) remains to be determined.
 Evidence indicating occupation in autumn and winter include deer bones and passenger pigeon remains.
-The presence of shellfish artifacts clouds the determination somewhat, as shellfish would have been easier to procure during periods of dry weather in mid-spring and late summer.
+The presence of shellfish artifacts clouds the determination somewhat, as shellfish would have been easier to procure during periods of dry weather in midspring and late summer.
 However, William J. Clench has suggested that the occupants may have brought mussels and snails to store in nearby bodies of water (Dry Creek and/or Crownover Springs) for use as needed including in autumn or winter.
 Based on the existing information, Griffin is "strongly inclined" to view Russell Cave as a place of winter occupancy.

 In addition to serving as a shelter (presumably for several related families totaling 15 to 30 individuals), the cave would have provided a constant source of water as temperatures in the protected area remained above freezing.
 The cave's occupancy was limited by individuals' need for mobility and by how much the land could support the people.
 The surrounding hardwood forest and nearby Tennessee River served as sources of food throughout the year.
 The food sources would have included aquatic animals (fish, turtles, shellfish), birds (including wild turkey), and small mammals (squirrels, raccoons, rabbits, gray foxes, skunks, bobcats, porcupines, and peccaries) taken in hunting.
 The women would gather and process a variety of nuts (including acorns), seeds, and roots.
 Larger animals such as deer and black bears were also commonly hunted by the men when the seasons permitted.
 Griffin has stated that the dominant animal food sources for these occupants were deer and turkey.